andrebianchessi/msc/thesis/chapters/001_acronyms.md

 - **GA** Genetic Algorithm.

+- **MMGA** Genetic Algorithm which uses a metamodel to calculate the cost function.

+- **NMMGA** Genetic Algorithm which doesn't use a metamodel to calculate the cost function.

 - **ML** Machine Learning.

 - **MSDS** "Masses-Springs-Dampers System", i.e. a mechanical system composed of ideal masses, springs and dampers.